akutafina/cy_tests/README.md

 [Look here](##Teck-Solution) for all the supported values of `env`,`browser` and `viewport` values.

 In case of need of passing additional params to the existing script use `-- <additional param>`, e.g. run following to test your reporting logic:
-`npm run cy:run -- --spec 'cypress/e2e/regression/failed-test-example-spec.cy.js'`
+`npm run cy:run -- --spec 'cypress/e2e/regression/skip-failed-test-example-spec.cy.js'`
-The test is marker as skipped by default.
+The test is marker as skipped by default, so if you want it to fail you have to unskip it.

 Other examples of needs and their params could be:
     ```